siamak-amo/my-small-c-projects/README.md

 ### xor_encrypt.c
-to XOR the entire given file with a fixed value
+performs a bitwise XOR operation on the entire given file with a fixed value

 ---